Apprentice Building Surveyor – Fixed Term Contract (5 Years)

 What we can offer?

-A fully funded degree, training, practical work experiences and support in order to develop you into a Chartered Building Surveyor.
+A fully funded degree, training, practical work experiences and support to develop you into a Chartered Building Surveyor.

-We are committed to helping you develop by providing a structured programme in conjunction with your studies at the University of Portsmouth.
+We are committed to helping you develop by providing a structured programme in conjunction with your studies at an accredited University.

 At the start of your apprenticeship programme you will be trained to undertake energy performance certificate surveys and fire risk assessments in order to improve your knowledge of surveying and day to day repair issues.